tatva-hiral/react-native-ai-app/README.md

 ```

 **components**
 This is where your React components will live.
 Each component will have a directory containing the `.js` file.
-The app will come with some commonly used components like NavHeader.
+The app will come with some commonly used components like NavHeader, Theme resuable controls, loader etc.

 **config**
-This is where your have translations will live if you are using `i18n-js and react-native-localize`.
+This is where your have translations will live if you are using `i18n-js and react-native-localize` and any app level configuration.

 **redux**
 This is where your app's redux component will live such as actions, reducers & store.